ucd-ipo/agroft/README.md

 ## Installation

-The shiny app for AIP has been built into a package and the development version is hosted on Github.
+The AIP Shiny app has been built into a package and the development version is hosted on Github.
 Currently, it can be installed using the `devtools` R package.

 Install devtools and Shiny R packages: